ckhroulev/pism-gia-coupling/README.md

 which PISM can handle without issues.

+Note also that the bed depth computed using `bed_modified` behaves the way we would expect: an increase in sea level corresponds to an increase of the water depth (`0 - bed_modified`).

 #### Data transfer: PISM to GIA

 We can track changes in the load used by the GIA model using modeled